The web version of Abstract Games Issue 18 is available

 Abstract games typically have simpler rules than games with themes, as they do not need to simulate the complexity of the real world.
 Nevertheless, abstract games may have great depth and interest, despite the simplicity of their rules.
 They may exhibit beauty both in their design, as intellectual constructs, and in their appearance and usage, as physical objects.

 The format of the first series was print only.
 The new series will be web published, and freely available, although hard copies may be ordered through print on demand.
 The old Abstract Games magazines are available for download for personal use, and print copies still may be purchased.
 Both the old and new series of magazines exist on the web and as physical artifacts.

-Without further ado, here is the first new issue: AG17.
+Without further ado, here are the first two new issues: AG17, AG18.